Team Sky rider Geraint Thomas wins Tour de France

 Four-time champion Chris Froome, Thomas's teammate, finished third.
 Geraint Thomas has officially become the winner of the Tour de France.

-Speaking to ITV Sport he said the win was what "stuff of dreams were made of."
+Speaking to ITV Sport he said the win is what "stuff of dreams are made of."

 On the podium the Welshman thanked his wife and told aspiring athletes watching in Maindy Flyers, his boyhood cycling club in Cardiff, to "just dream big and go for it."